niik/Git-Demo-Viewer/README.md

 Code dump of one of my hacks.
 A git tree vizualiser.
 Never finished, severely lacking in features.
 Built using libgitsharp, QuickGraph and Graphsharp.

-Phil Haack created a very similar but much less hacky visualizer ([blog post](http://haacked.com/archive/2012/03/15/visualize-git-with-seegit.aspx), [github](https://github.com/Haacked/SeeGit)) and you'd do best to check that out instead.
+Phil Haack created a very similar but much less hacky visualizer ([blog post](http://haacked.com/archive/2012/03/15/visualize-git-with-seegit.aspx), [github](https://github.com/Haacked/SeeGit)) and you should head over there instead.
+His code looks better in every way, he even got the name right.
+Hopefully this repo can be of some use to some one wanting to play with libgitsharp and/or the graph libs.

 ![](https://s3-eu-west-1.amazonaws.com/freakcode/git-demo-viewer.png)